Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: Overview of the proof

-\paragraph{Exchangability of graphs with the same signature.} After defining signatures, we prove that in the presence of a railed annulus flatness pair inside an (annotated) graph $(H,\hat{R})$, two (annotated) graphs $(G,R)$, $(G',R')$ that yield the same signature when ``glued in the inner part'' of $(H,\hat{R})$, satisfy the same enhanced\footnote{In fact, we are given an apex set and a flat railed annulus in the graph without the apex set.
-Therefore, our arguments need to be formulated for the enhanced version $φ_{{\sf R},{\bf c}}$ of every sentence $φ\in \FOL{\sf +DP}$.} sentences in $\FOL{\sf +DP}$ when we additionally glue another (annotated) colored graph $(F,R^\star)$ in the outer part of $(H,\hat{R})$ (see~\autoref{lem_equirep}).
-The main idea of the proof of~\autoref{lem_equirep} is to show that equivalence of (recursive) signatures implies equivalence of (recursive) patterns.
-Then, using~\autoref{lemma_reducing}, we get that the two graphs satisfy the same sentences in $\FOL{\sf +DP}$.
-Proving equivalency of patterns boils down to formalizing all arguments mentioned in the above paragraph that use the Linkage Combing Lemma, using a double inductive argument, in order to deal with the recursive nature of the definitions.
-The main importance of ~\autoref{lem_equirep} is that it guarantees exchangability (in terms of sentence satisfaction) of graphs with the same signature and allows to shift our persue of graphs of same pattern to persue of graphs of same signature.
+\paragraph{Exchangability of graphs with the same partial signature.} After defining partial signatures, we prove that in the presence of a railed annulus flatness pair inside an (annotated) graph $(H,\hat{R}_1,\ldots,\hat{R}_r)$, two (annotated) graphs $(G,R_1,\ldots,R_r)$, $(G',R_1',\ldots,R_r')$ that yield the same partial signature when ``glued in the inner part'' of $(H,\hat{R}_1,\ldots,\hat{R}_r)$, have the same (global) signature when we additionally glue another (annotated) colored graph $(F,R^\star_1,\ldots,R^\star_r)$ in the outer part of $(H,\hat{R}_1,\ldots,\hat{R}_r)$ (see~\autoref{lem_equirep}).
+The main idea of the proof of~\autoref{lem_equirep} is to show that equivalence of partial signatures implies equivalence of (global) signatures.
+Here, we have to demand equality of partial signatures of ``larger depth'' than the one that we aim for, in order to be able to deal with the extra quantifiers obtained after apex-projecting the quantifier-free formulas given by the pattern.
+This translation (to the apex-projection) is essential, in order to obtain a flat structure (without edges to the apiecs) where our rerouting arguments for the linkages can work.
+In particular, proving equivalency of signatures boils down to formalizing all arguments mentioned in the above paragraph that use the Linkage Combing Lemma, using a double inductive argument, in order to deal with the recursive nature of the definitions.
+The main importance of ~\autoref{lem_equirep} is that it guarantees exchangeability (in terms of signatures) of graphs with the same partial signature and allows to shift our pursue of graphs of same signature to pursue of graphs of same partial signature.